 FULL, HALF, QUARTER, EMPTY.
 Each of these selections are also software adjustable to compensate for vehicle loading.

 - PASSIVE where an alarm is indicated when a preset vehicle speed is exceeded while operating on a low tyre pressure.

 - ACTIVE mode will automatically increase tyre pressures as the vehicle speed increases without a driver’s input.

 - Improved handling.

 - Improved passenger comfort during long journeys and rough terrain.

 - Controls the correct tyre pressure according to the terrain and vehicle mass.

 - Decreases drive-line wear.

-The Tyre Pressure Controller (TPC) is a system which is designed to regulate tyre pressure manually.
-The tyre pressure can only be regulated when the vehicle is stationary.
+Tyre Pressure Control System (TPC-S) is a system which is designed to regulate tyre pressure manually.
+Tyre pressures can only be regulated when the vehicle is stationary.